PredixDev/MobileExample-iOSService-Barcode-Scanner/README.md

 1. Add the `BarcodeScannerService.swift` file from this repo to your container project.
 2. Open your Predix Mobile container app project.
-3. In the Project Manager in left-hand pane, expand the PredixMobileReferenceApp project, then expand the PredixMobileReferenceApp group.
+3. In the Project Manager in left-hand pane, expand the PredixMobileiOSApp project, then expand the PredixMobileiOSApp group.
 Within that group, expand the Classes group.
 4. In this group, create a group called "Services".
-5.Add the file `BarcodeScannerService.swift` to this group, either by dragging from Finder, or by using the Add Files dialog in XCode.
-When doing this, ensure the BarcodeScannerService.swift file is copied to your project, and added to your PredixMobileReferenceApp target.
+5. Add the file `BarcodeScannerService.swift` to this group, either by dragging from Finder, or by using the Add Files dialog in XCode.
+When doing this, ensure the BarcodeScannerService.swift file is copied to your project, and added to your PredixMobileiOSApp target.
+6. Add the "Privacy - Camera Usage Description" key to your Predix Mobile container app's Info.plist file with a string value explaining to the user how the app uses this data. for example you could use "Needed for bar code scanning functionality."

 ## Step 2 - Register your new service